 Can you run a generator while the RV is moving?

 The short answer to this RV rules of the road question is yes.
-While there are some Houston RV rentals that don’t come with a generator, other models have them.
+While there are some RVs that don’t come with a generator, other models have them.
 Generally, an RV’s generator provides 120-volt power to the amenities whenever outside power is unavailable.
 This means you can use them when you don’t have access to an electrical hook-up.

 However, it’s important to remember that a generator uses about a gallon of fuel each hour.
 Your engine shares that fuel supply.
 While the generator won’t drain the fuel tank, it’ll power down around ¼ capacity.